-The motivation for doing this according to the Tomb team is that Fantom is such a great product but given the limited supply there will be demand for a parallel product like Tomb.
+The motivation for doing this according to the Tomb team is that Fantom is such a great product but given the limited supply, there will be demand for a parallel product like Tomb.

 The very high APYs offered by Tomb for providing TOMB and FTM to the liquidity pool have resulted in close to $1Bn in total value locked.
-If you compare this with Fantom that has about $7Bn it is a significant proportion.
+If you compare this with Fantom which has about $7Bn it is a significant proportion.

 Recently, critics have attacked this model.
-They argue that this effectively increases the supply of FTM (real FTM + Tomb which is same value as FTM) causing its value to be diluted.
+They argue that this effectively increases the supply of FTM (real FTM + Tomb which is the same value as FTM) causing its value to be diluted.

 What’s more, because all the code is out there, there are loads of copies being made.
 Already there is one called 2omb finance and another called 3omb.